-Life Insurance Beneficiary Rights After a Divorce: Can a Divorce Decree Override a Named Beneficiary?
+Does Life Insurance Beneficiary Rights Change After a Divorce?

 When divorce is a certainty, one of the first things to do is to review the beneficiaries on life insurance policies, pension and retirement accounts, and other brokerage accounts.
 Most married couples make their spouses the beneficiaries of these types of accounts.
-Unless the beneficiary is changed, that is who will receive the money upon the account owner’s death, regardless of a divorce.
+So the answer is no, unless the beneficiary is changed, that is who will receive the money upon the account owner’s death, regardless of a divorce.

 In many divorces, savings accounts and retirement accounts are divided as part of the separation agreement.
 But secondary contract accounts such as life insurance policies are often overlooked when individuals are considering the division of assets on their own.
 If secondary contracts are not addressed during a divorce, an ex-spouse may receive an unexpected payment that should have gone to a new spouse or child.